FFTAI/fftai.github.io/docs/quickstart.md

 2. Navigate to `File` -> `Open World`.
 3. Select the world file located at `.rocs_server/bin/webots/webotsim/worlds/SonnyV4.wbt`.

+!> If the model cannot be shown, attempt to restore the layout by navigating to Tools -> Restore Layout.

 ## Lauching Client SDK

 You can choose either Python Client SDK or JavaScript/TypeScript Client SDK to control the robot.